ShivPatel999/MediBot/README.md

 # 🩺 Medibot — AI-Powered Medical Information Assistant

-Medibot is a full-stack AI chatbot that helps users identify OTC medication options, understand symptoms, and get general health guidance.
-Built with React, FastAPI, and Llama 3.1 via Groq, containerized with Docker.
+Medibot is an AI-powered chatbot designed to help users identify OTC medication options, understand symptoms, and receive general health guidance.
+It combines a React-based frontend with a FastAPI backend, powered by the Llama 3.1 language model via Groq's inference platform.

 > ⚕️ **Disclaimer:** Medibot provides general information only.
 It is not a substitute for professional medical advice, diagnosis, or treatment.
 Always consult a qualified healthcare professional.

+---

+## 📖 About the Project

+Medibot bridges the gap between symptom awareness and accessible health information.
+Rather than encouraging self-diagnosis, it empowers users with knowledge about:

+- **Symptom Analysis** — Helps users understand what their symptoms might indicate
+- **OTC Medication Information** — Provides factual details about over-the-counter treatment options
+- **Health Education** — Answers general questions about conditions, causes, and wellness
+- **Emergency Detection** — Identifies critical situations and recommends immediate professional help

+The system prioritizes safety through multiple layers: a hardcoded emergency response system, a verified medical knowledge base (no hallucinated medications), and careful language that avoids making diagnoses.

 ---